7 Best Platforms To Sell Your Own Art Prints Online

 » Get started selling on FineArtAmerica free today.

-The platform has perhaps some of the largest print offers that you can find on a single platform: there’s everything from photographic and canvas prints, acrylic prints, metal prints, wooden prints, to mini art and poster prints—and all of that is available either framed or unframed!
+Gelato has perhaps some of the largest print offers that you can find on a single platform: there’s everything from fine art and canvas prints, acrylic prints, metal prints, foam prints, to poster prints—and all of that is available either framed or unframed!

-The good thing is that you can set your custom markup on art prints, ranging from 10% to 999%.
-That means if you have customers who are willing to pay more for your art, you can earn higher profits on Society6.
+The good thing is that you can set your custom markup on art prints, ranging from 1% to 100%.
+That means if you have customers who are willing to pay more for your art, you can earn higher profits on Gelato.

-» Get started selling on Society6 free today.
+» Get started selling on Gelato free today.

-Zazzle is a print-on-demand platform for artists that stands out from the competition through its buyer-focused customization options.
+Zazzle is a print-on-demand platform similar to Gelato that stands out from the competition through its buyer-focused customization options.
 Its unique features allow artists to offer a variety of designs that customers can choose from to personalize the product they want to buy.

 There are two ways of selling your own art prints on Zazzle: the Creator Program is for artists wanting to sell digital products—just like on the PoD platforms we talked about above.